se-edu/learningresources/contents/staticAnalysis/intro.md

 ### Why Static Analysis?

 #### Analyse Thoroughly
 In some situations, it is impossible to achieve 100% test coverage.
-There will be some sections in the code that are not covered by test cases, which may result in bugs (Go to [Find Potential Bugs Early](#find-potential-bugs-early) section and see how static analysis will help you find bugs).
+There will be some sections in the code that are not covered by test cases, which may result in bugs ([see](#find-potential-bugs-early) how static analysis will help you find bugs).
 In static analysis, all the related files/codes will be analysed.

 #### Find Potential Bugs Early
 Static analysis can find bugs before the execution.
 For example, some programmers may forget to add `break` statement in `switch` statement.